alexismhill3/tRNA_dynamics/README.md

 - `seed_val` seed to reproduce simulations
 - `ribo_speed` the baseline elongation rate for ribosomes in the simulation

-Finally, code to produce all figures in the manuscript is in `R`.
+Finally, code to produce all figures in the manuscript can be found in `R` folder.